Carlow: Media

+Independent regional radio station KCLR 96FM (FM 96.9 MHz) serves the town.

 Places of interest

 One of Carlow's most notable landmarks is the Brownshill Dolmen, situated on the Hacketstown Road (R726) approximately 5 km from Carlow town centre.
 The capstone of this dolmen is reputed to be the largest in Europe.

-Milford is a green area on the River Barrow approx 5 miles outside of Carlow town.
+Milford is a green area on the River Barrow approximately 5 miles outside of Carlow town.
 It is notable as its home to Milford Mill, which was the first inland hydro-electrical plant in Ireland.
 It began supplying Carlow town with power in 1891.

 The estate at Oak Park is located 3 km north of Carlow.

+Carlow Town Hall was completed in March 1886.

 Economy

 Carlow industry has come a long way since the early 20th century when the town became the centre of Ireland's slow process of industrialisation with the creation of the Irish Sugar Company.
 Then at the cutting edge of industry in Ireland, the sugar factory opened in 1926 as a private enterprise and was eventually nationalised before reverting to private ownership.
 It closed on 11 March 2005 as the management of the parent company Greencore decided that it was no longer economical to run the factory nor was it viable to upgrade the facility.
 The country's last remaining sugar plant at Mallow, County Cork closed in 2006.

 One of the traditional, principal employers in Carlow was OralB Braun, which had a large factory producing mostly hairdryers and electric toothbrushes; however, this closed in 2010.
 Burnside is also a large employer in the area; it produces hydraulic cylinders.
 The South East Technological University is also a significant employer in the town.
 Since opening its doors in October 2003 Fairgreen Shopping Centre has also played a large part in employment in the area; Tesco, Heatons, Next, New Look and River Island are the main tenants.
 Nonetheless, the town shares problems associated with other provincial towns in Ireland – the inability to attract significant new industry.
-Pharmaceutical giant Merck & Co. intends to build a new vaccine manufacturing plant in Carlow.
+Pharmaceutical giant Merck & Co. employs more than 500 people at its manufacturing campus in Carlow and is expanding with a new facility focused on oncology biologics.

 Transport

 The N9 road from Dublin to Waterford passed directly through the town until May 2008 when a bypass, part of the M9 motorway, was opened, greatly reducing traffic through the town.
 The N80 National secondary road skirts the edge of the town.
 The town is also connected to the national rail network.
 These transport links have helped Carlow to become a successful satellite town of Dublin in recent years.

 The establishment of the Institute of Technology, Carlow, has also helped drive growth in the area and encouraged many school leavers to remain in the town.
 Carlow railway station opened on 4 August 1846 and was closed for goods traffic on 9 June 1976, it remains open for public travel.

+Carlow has a town bus service operated by Bus Éireann, consisting of two routes, the CW1 and CW2.